 The diagram above is a simple diagram representing how components within the system are connected for system monitoring.

 On 2/18 & 2/19 the thermal and current sensing proof of concepts were demonstrated, a video of the demo is below.
-The demo is from revision 2 which used a lowside current shunt resistor instead of a hall effect current sensor as well as only integrated the discharging, and not the charging.
+The demo is from revision 2 which used a lowside current shunt resistor instead of a hall effect current sensor switched to for revision 3 as well as only integrated the discharging, and not the charging as also added into the plan during revision 3.

 The obstacle detection system concept uses ultrasonic sensors to identify obstacles and infrared (IR) motion sensors to identify whether the obstacles are humans (or other animals).
 The identification of a human/animal compared to a static obstacle is important, as animals may move to avoid the snow groomer in the same direction the snow groomer moves to avoid the animal.
 The easiest way to visualize this is when two people walk towards each other in a hallway and both move back and forth trying to avoid each other in the same directions until hopefully someone doesn't allowing the paths to not collide.